Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

-We shall now make use of the results of the previous sections to analytically study the average densities of different types of active bubbles.
-Similarly to the mean density of type-1 blockages, we take the average over an entire $N$ sector, and we expect thermodynamically-large states to reflect the average densities of various active bubbles by self-averaging as well.
-We begin by considering the case of $d=2$.
-We define the active bubble density function, $A_2(x,k,N,L)$, to give the average density of occurrences of active bubbles that contain $x$ particles.
-We may expand $A_2(x,k,N,L)$ as a sum over $\ell$, where $\ell$ is the total number of sites a given active bubble occupies:
+Similarly to the mean density of type-1 blockages and type-2 edges, we can lower bound the average densities of different types of active bubbles over an $N$ sector.
+We expect the distribution of bubbles in typical thermodynamically large states to reflect these averages by arguments similar to those made in \cref{app:SelfAveraging}.
+We denote the average density of occurrences of active bubbles containing $x$ particles in a system with on-site dimension $d$ as $A^{(d,k)}(x,N,L)$.
+We may expand $A^{(d,k)}(x,N,L)$ as a sum over $\ell$, where $\ell$ is the total number of sites a given active bubble occupies:

-In the above expression, the multiplicity function $m_2(x,\ell,k)$ gives the total number of active bubble configurations compatible with a particular $x$, $\ell$, and $k$; the function $a_2(x,\ell,k,N,L)$ gives the average density of occurrences of any particular active bubble configuration compatible with $x$, $\ell$, and $k$ (we note that this density is independent of how the particles are actually arranged); and $\ell_{2,\text{min}}(x,k)$ and $\ell_{2,\text{max}}(x,k)$ are respectively the smallest and largest number of sites compatible with an active bubble with $x$ particles at locality $k$.
-The value of the function $\ell_{2,\text{min}}(x,k)$ has to be determined on a case by case basis; $\ell_{2,\text{max}}(x,k)$, on the other hand, has an exact expression.
-Since an active bubble cannot have any sequences of $k-1$ frozen sites, its corresponding local FES in the FES picture will have particles that are all at most separated by $k-2$ holes.
-Hence, we have that
+In the above expression, the multiplicity $m^{(d,k)}(x,\ell)$ gives the total number of active bubble configurations compatible with a particular $x$, $\ell$, and $k$; the function $a^{(d,k)}(x,\ell,N,L)$ represents the average density of occurrences along the chain of any such active bubble configuration (we note that this density is particle-configuration independent); and $\ell_{d,\text{min}}(x,k)$ and $\ell_{\text{max}}(x,k)$ are, respectively, the smallest and largest number of sites compatible with an active bubble with $x$ particles for interaction range $k$.
+As a simple example, we consider the case of $d=2$, $k=5$ and $x=2$.
+We see from the configurations in Eqs. \eqref{eq:x2l4krylov} and \eqref{eq:x2l5krylov} that